Aesthetics by Dr Rachel

 What Causes Upper Lip Lines?

-Upper lip lines usually develop from a combination of natural ageing and everyday habits.
-Many people are surprised to learn that smoking is just one of several contributing factors.
-Understanding what is driving your lines helps me choose the safest and most effective treatment plan for you.
+Upper lip lines usually develop as a result of natural ageing combined with everyday movement and environmental factors.
+Smoking is often associated with these lines, but it is only one of several contributing factors.
+Understanding what is driving your lines helps me choose the safest and most effective treatment approach for you.

 The most common causes include:

-• Natural ageing and collagen loss, which thins the delicate skin around the mouth
+- Natural ageing and collagen loss, which gradually thins the delicate skin around the mouth

-• Years of sun exposure, which breaks down collagen and elastin in this thin, exposed area.
-On the Wirral coast, reflected UV from the water and drying sea winds can further stress the delicate lip area.
+- Cumulative sun exposure, which breaks down collagen and elastin in this thin, exposed area.
+Living on the Wirral coast can add to this, with reflected UV and drying sea winds

-• Genetics, which influence how early lines appear and how deep they become
+- Genetics, which influence how early lines appear and how they progress

-• Dehydration and poor barrier care, which make lines look more visible
+- Dehydration and reduced barrier function, which can make lines appear more noticeable

-• Smoking, which accelerates collagen breakdown and restricts blood flow to the skin, as well as requiring repeated pursing of the lips.
+- Smoking, which accelerates collagen breakdown, reduces blood flow to the skin and involves repeated pursing of the lips

 Types of Upper Lip Lines